-Our fully enrolled workshop last week—Tools for Managing an Effective and Supportive ABE/ESOL Program, facilitated by Christine Tibor,* provided an opportunity for ABE directors and coordinators to come together and learn strategies intended to strengthen their leadership and supervision skills within the specific context of the Adult Basic Education arena.
+One of our past professional development workshops focused on Tools for Managing an Effective and Supportive ABE/ESOL Program, facilitated by Christine Tibor.
+The workshop was an opportunity for ABE directors and coordinators to come together and learn strategies intended to strengthen their leadership and supervision skills within the specific context of the Adult Basic Education arena.
 While a deep dive into this topic is key to managing an effective program, we wanted to offer some key take-aways.